The International Thermoelectric Society (ITS) announces the 2020 Goldsmid Award for Excellence in Research in Thermoelectrics by a Graduate Student.

-The award is sponsored by Marlow Industries, Inc. and carries a cash prize of one thousand dollars ($1000) and a Descriptive Certificate that will be presented at the Banquet of the 36th International Conference on Thermoelectrics (ICT 2017), in Pasadena, California, USA.
+The award carries a cash prize of one thousand dollars (US$1000) and a descriptive Certificate that will be presented at the Banquet of the 39th International Conference on Thermoelectrics (ICT 2020), from June 28- July 2, 2020 in Seattle, WA.
+In addition, the award will include a US$1000 contribution to the awardee to cover travel and fees for attending ICT2020.

 Ph.D. candidate graduate student holding a Master Degree or its equivalent who is actively engaged in theoretical, experimental, synthesis or device research in the field of thermoelectrics.